hahnicity/ucd-cxr/README.md

 # UCD ChestX-ray14 effort

 ## Getting Started
-If you are using lakota then pytorch comes pre-built with anaconda.
-You can activate it yourself using
+If you are using lakota then you should setup your own anaconda environment with pytorch installed

+    conda create -n pytorch python=3.6

+After anaconda builds it you can activate it and install software using

     source activate pytorch
+    conda install pytorch torchvision scipy numpy matplotlib pandas ipython

 Afterwards you can use all software normally.
 If you are not using lakota then you will have to setup your pytorch libraries yourself.
 You can do this by using the pytorch site for instructions.
 Once you have finished